Maylilychou/IBM-Data-Science-Assignments/README.md

 # IBM-Data-Science-Assignments
-Final assignments of classes in IBM Data science certificate from Coursera.
+This repository contains several final assignments of classes in IBM Data science certificate track from Coursera.